 “Low-E” stands for low emissivity.
 Low emissivity means minimal heat transfer.

 In other words, low-E glass minimises heat entry and escape.
 That means its effective in keeping the heat in on colder days and keeping it out on warmer days.

 As such, low-E glass is particularly suited to locations where heat gain and heat loss are equally concerning challenges.

 Learn more about our Solar Comfort™ windows and doors.

 Windows with IGUs

-Because they keep heat in and out, IGUs are ideal for warm climates, cool climates, and mixed climates.
+Because they keep heat in and out, windows with IGUs are ideal for warm climates, cold climates, and mixed climates.

 Windows with Thermal Breaks and IGUs

 Thermal breaks and IGUs take the benefits of energy efficient windows to the next level.

 In these windows, the aluminium frame is separated by a less heat-conductive material, such as polyamide.
 This “thermal break” reduces the heat transfer through the aluminium frame.